How to set up a Borg backup client and server

 /var \

-echo "Restart mysqld and supervisor"
+echo "Restart mysqld"

 service mysqld start